Herb Roasted Brussels Sprouts & Broccoli

 Your girl (that’s me) loves veggies.
 I can make a complete meal out of them.
 But I am absolutely not a fan of just steaming them.
 That’s a hard pass.
 It just makes them so wilted and mushy.
-Nope nope nopity nope.
-I prefer to bring out the natural goodness of vegetables by roasting or sauteing.
+Absolutely not.
+I prefer to bring out the natural goodness of vegetables by roasting or sautéing.

 You into it?
 I’m really into it.

 For this tasty side dish you’ll need (full list of ingredients and instructions are in the recipe card below):

 - Dried thyme